 The Primary Contractor and its BH-MCO may not deny payment for Emergency Services obtained when a representative of the entity instructs the Member to seek Emergency Services.
-Payment to an Out-of-Network Provider for emergency services must not be more than the amount that would have been paid if the services had been provided under the Department's MA FFS program.
+Payment to an Out-of-Network Provider for Emergency Services must not be more than the amount that would have been paid if the services had been provided under the Department's MA FFS program.
+The Primary Contractor and its BH-MCO must pay all reasonably necessary costs associated with Emergency Services provided during the period of emergency.
+When processing a reimbursement claim for Emergency Services, the Primary Contractor and its BH-MCO must consider both the presenting symptoms and the services provided.